rrnyquist/ebenezer/_Scripture/ESV/44_Acts.md

 Go and stand in the temple and speak to the people all the words of this Life. ^0520

-And when they heard this, they entered the temple at daybreak and began to teach.
-Now when the high priest came, and those who were with him, they called together the council, all the senate of the people of Israel, and sent to the prison to have them brought. ^0521
+And when they heard this, they entered the temple at daybreak and began to teach.Now when the high priest came, and those who were with him, they called together the council and all the senate of Israel and sent to the prison to have them brought. ^0521

 But when the officers came, they did not find them in the prison, so they returned and reported, ^0522